danehobrecht/rpg/README.md

 # rpg
-A rudimentary RPG for CSA.
+A rudimentary RPG for AP CSA.